uchida/scipy-lecture-notes/intro/language/reusing_code.rst

 ..
 Modules must be located in the search path, therefore you can:

 ..     * write your own modules within directories already defined in the
-..       search path (e.g. '/usr/local/lib/python2.6/dist-packages').
+..       search path (e.g. :file:`'/usr/local/lib/python2.6/dist-packages'`).
 You
 ..       may use symbolic links (on Linux) to keep the code somewhere else.

-..     * modify the environment variable **PYTHONPATH** to include the
+..     * modify the environment variable :envvar:`PYTHONPATH` to include the
 ..       directories containing the user-defined modules.
 On Linux/Unix, add
 ..       the following line to a file read by the shell at startup (e.g.
-..       /etc/profile, .profile)
+..       :file:`/etc/profile`, :file:`.profile`)

 ..
 On Windows, http://support.microsoft.com/kb/310519 explains how to
 ..     handle environment variables.

-..     * or modify the `sys.path` variable itself within a Python script.
+..     * or modify the :data:`sys.path` variable itself within a Python script.

 ..     ::